ryosuwito/neuer/README.md

 ---

 ### **ARE YOU READY TO WAKE UP, OR DO YOU WANT TO KEEP CRAWLING IN THE DARK?**

-Let’s be real: if you’re still on the **JSX struggle bus**, still choking on props like they're some sort of developer vitamin, then congratulations, you're part of the problem.
-How long are you gonna keep **pretending** like you're okay with frameworks that make you do cartwheels just to change a button’s color?
-Time’s up.
-It’s over.
-Neuer is **here**, and it's coming for your sad, bloated code.

-You want a blog post? **You got it**.
+You want to create a **blog post**?
+Boom.
 Clean.
-Fast. **Beautiful**.
-No, seriously, you’re gonna love how stupidly simple this is:
+Fast.
+Beautiful.
+And let’s show you just how stupidly simple it is:

 ```html
 <article class="blog-post">